TheAlgorithms/C-Plus-Plus/README.md

 # C++

-This repository contains some useful algorithms and data structures.Which is very helpful in placement.
+This repository contains some useful algorithms and data structures.Which will be very helpful in placement.

 ### Contribute